jhsware/create-inferno-app-experimental/docusaurus/docs/code-splitting.md

 You can also use it with `async` / `await` syntax if you prefer it.

-## With React Router
+## With Inferno Router

-If you are using React Router check out [this tutorial](https://reactjs.org/docs/code-splitting.html#route-based-code-splitting)
+If you are using Inferno Router check out [this tutorial](https://infernojs.org/docs/code-splitting.html#route-based-code-splitting)

-Also check out the [Code Splitting](https://reactjs.org/docs/code-splitting.html) section in React documentation.
+Also check out the [Code Splitting](https://infernojs.org/docs/code-splitting.html) section in Inferno documentation.